Hilbert's paradox of the Grand Hotel: Interleaving method

 For each passenger, compare the lengths of $n$ and $c$ as written in any positional numeral system, such as decimal.
 (Treat each hotel resident as being in coach #0.)
 If either number is shorter, add leading zeroes to it until both values have the same number of digits.
 Interleave the digits to produce a room number: its digits will be [first digit of coach number]-[first digit of seat number]-[second digit of coach number]-[second digit of seat number]-etc. The hotel (coach #0) guest in room number 1729 moves to room 01070209 (i.e., room 1,070,209).
 The passenger on seat 1234 of coach 789 goes to room 01728394 (i.e., room 1,728,394).
+The roles of the two numbers can be reversed (seat-odd and coach-even), so long as it is applied consistently.

-Unlike the prime powers solution, this one fills the hotel completely, and we can reconstruct a guest's original coach and seat by reversing the interleaving process.
-First add a leading zero if the room has an odd number of digits.
+Unlike the prime powers solution, this one fills the hotel completely, and we can reconstruct a guest's original coach and seat by reversing the interleaving process, as follows: First, add a leading zero if the room has an odd number of digits.
 Then de-interleave the number into two numbers: the coach number consists of the odd-numbered digits and the seat number is the even-numbered ones.
-Of course, the original encoding is arbitrary, and the roles of the two numbers can be reversed (seat-odd and coach-even), so long as it is applied consistently.

 Triangular number method

 Those already in the hotel will be moved to room $(n(n+1))/2$, or the $n$th triangular number.
 Those in a coach will be in room $((c+n-1)(c+n))/2+n$, or the $(c+n-1)$ triangular number plus $n$.
 In this way all the rooms will be filled by one, and only one, guest.
+Again, the original coach and seat can be deduced by reversing the process.

 This pairing function can be demonstrated visually by structuring the hotel as a one-room-deep, infinitely tall pyramid.
 The pyramid's topmost row is a single room: room 1; its second row is rooms 2 and 3; and so on.
 The column formed by the set of rightmost rooms will correspond to the triangular numbers.
 Once they are filled (by the hotel's redistributed occupants), the remaining empty rooms form the shape of a pyramid exactly identical to the original shape.
-Thus, the process can be repeated for each infinite set.
-Doing this one at a time for each coach would require an infinite number of steps, but by using the prior formulas, a guest can determine what their room "will be" once their coach has been reached in the process, and can simply go there immediately.
+Thus, by induction, the process can be repeated for each coach.
+Doing this one at a time for each coach would require an infinite number of steps, but by using the prior formulas, each guest can calculate their room number and go there in a finite number of steps.